jrroosevelt/VS2PCG/Card clarifications M-Z.md

 Q: If I want to use a wild location to pay for the Super Power granted by Equipment, which one do I need to use?

-A: Since the character has the power, any wild location will need to match the character's team affiliation.
+A: Since the equipped character pays for the power, any wild location will need to match the equipped character's team affiliation.

-^(Source: FB Post - Chad Daniel)
+^

 ---